Riminder/hrflow-connectors/CONTRIBUTING.md

 ### Environment setup
 1. Git clone: type  `git clone https://github.com/Riminder/hrflow-connectors.git` on your shell or `Clone Git Repository` in VSCode
-2. `poetry install` in the repository shell to add all required dependencies to your virtual environment It creates a virtual environment `.venv` at the root of the project with all necessary dependencies installed and even the `hrflow-connectors` package installed in editable mode.
+2. `poetry install` in the repository shell to add all required dependencies in [pyproject.toml](https://github.com/Riminder/hrflow-connectors/blob/master/pyproject.toml) to your virtual environment
+It creates a virtual environment `.venv` at the root of the project with all necessary dependencies installed and even the `hrflow-connectors` package installed in editable mode.
 3. `poetry shell` in the repository
 This allows you to activate and use the virtual environment.